php-tui/php-tui/docs/content/docs/reference/widgets/BlockWidget.md

 ---
 title:  Block
-description: The block widget is a container for other widgets and can provide a border,title and padding.
+description: Container for other widgets and can provide a border, title and padding.
 ---
 ##  Block

 `PhpTui\Tui\Extension\Core\Widget\BlockWidget`

-The block widget is a container for other widgets and can provide a border,title and padding.
+Container for other widgets and can provide a border, title and padding.
+### Example

 {{% terminal file="/data/example/docs/widget/blockWidget.html" %}}
 {{< details "Show code"  >}}
 {{% codeInclude file="/data/example/docs/widget/blockWidget.php" language="php" %}}